 You may have noticed I haven’t been blogging for the past few months.
 I haven’t disappeared!
-In fact I’ve been going through an extremely stressful time with my website, and have been working day and night in the background trying to fix it (watch the end of today’s video to find out more).
+In fact I’ve been going through an extremely stressful time with my website, and have been working day and night behind the scenes trying to fix it (watch the end of today’s video to find out more).

 With that being said, I’m back blogging, and I thought it would be a perfect time to talk about stress management, especially relating to you skin.